uh-classtellations/uh-classtellations.github.io/index.md

     * Withdrew = Red
 * Button links to Add Course Form for ease in navigation.

-Check out the Transcript page [on Digital Ocean](http://138.197.222.6/#/transcript).
 <img style="height: 400px; width: auto;" src="images/transcript-example.png">

 #### Add Course Form
 * Courses can be defined and added to the Transcript with with the Add Course form.
 * Button links to top of page for ease in navigation.

-Check out the Add Course section of the Transcript page [on Digital Ocean](http://138.197.222.6/#/transcript#AddCourse).
 <img style="height: 400px; width: auto;" src="images/add-course-example.png">

 ### Progress Page